-The Financial Sector Law incorporates the European banking directives of 14 June 2006 (2006/48/EC), which address the taking up and pursuit of business of credit institutions, and the Markets in Financial Instruments Directive of 24 April 2004 (2004/39/EC) (MiFID).
+The Financial Sector Law incorporates the Capital Requirement Directive IV of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms (2013/36/EU) (CRD IV), the Bank Recovery and Resolution Directive of 15 May 2014 (2014/59/EU) (the BRR Directive) and the Markets in Financial Instruments Directive of 24 April 2004 (2004/39/EC) (MiFID).
 Other relevant regulations include:

-- Law of 17 June 1992, as amended, relating to the accounts of credit institutions; - Law of 23 December 1998, as amended, establishing a supervisory commission of the financial sector (the 1998 Law); - Law of 12 November 2004, as amended, on the fight against money laundering and terrorist financing; - Law of 16 March 2006 relating to the introduction of the international accounting standards for credit institutions (the 2006 Law); - Law of 9 May 2006 on market abuse transposing the Directive 2003/6/ EC of the European Parliament and of the Council of 28 January 2003 into Luxembourg law, as amended by the law of 26 July 2010 on market abuse: - · Law of 13 July 2007 on markets in financial instruments (the 2007 Law);
+- Law of 17 June 1992, as amended, relating to the accounts of credit institutions: - Law of 23 December 1998, as amended, establishing a supervisory commission of the financial sector (the 1998 Law); - Law of 31 May 1999 governing the domiciliation of companies; - Law of 12 November 2004, as amended, on the fight against money laundering and terrorist financing; - Law of 9 May 2006 on market abuse transposing the Directive 2003/6/EC of the European Parliament and of the Council of 28 January 2003 into Luxembourg law, as amended by the law of 26 July 2010 on market abuse;

-- Grand-Ducal Regulation of 13 July 2007 relating to organisational requirements and rules of conduct in the financial sector; - · Law of 10 November 2009 on payment services; - Law of 27 October 2010 on the strengthening of the legal framework on the fight against money laundering and terrorist financing; - Law of 28 April 2011 on capital requirements, transposing the Directive 2009/111/EC of the European Parliament and of the Council of 16 September 2009 into Luxembourg law; - Law of 21 July 2012 on mandatory squeeze-out and sell-out of securities of companies currently admitted or previously admitted to trading on a regulated market or having been offered to the public; - · Law of 21 December 2012 relating to family office activity; - Law of 21 December 2012 implementing Directive 2010/78/EU of the European Parliament and the Council dated 24 November 2010 (the 2012 Law): - Law of 6 April 2013 on dematerialised securities; - Law of 27 June 2013 on mortgage banks amending the Financial Sector Law dated 5 April 1993; - Law of 12 July 2013 regarding EU short-selling regulation; and - · Law of 12 July 2013 relating to alternative investment funds managers.
+- Law of 13 July 2007 on markets in financial instruments (the 2007 Law); - Grand-Ducal Regulation of 13 July 2007 relating to organisational requirements and rules of conduct in the financial sector; - Law of 10 November 2009 on payment services; - Law of 27 October 2010 on the strengthening of the legal framework on the fight against money laundering and terrorist financing; - Law of 28 April 2011 on capital requirements, transposing the Directive 2009/111/EC of the European Parliament and of the Council of 16 September 2009 into Luxembourg law; - Law of 21 July 2012 on mandatory squeeze-out and sell-out of securities of companies currently admitted or previously admitted to trading on a regulated market or having been offered to the public; - Law of 21 December 2012 relating to family office activity; - Law of 6 April 2013 on dematerialised securities; - Law of 12 July 2013 regarding EU short-selling regulation; - Law of 12 July 2013 relating to alternative investment funds managers; Law of 28 July 2014 regarding immobilisation of bearer shares and - Law of 20 July 2014 regarding initiobilisation of ocaler shares and unit; Law of 23 July 2015 transposing into Luxembourg law Directive - 2013/36/EU of the European Parliament and of the Council of 26 June 2013; - Law of 18 December 2015 on the resolution, reorganisation and winding-up measures of credit institutions and certain investment firms and on deposit guarantee and investor compensation schemes (the BRR Law) transposing into Luxembourg law the BRR Directive; and - Law of 18 December 2015 on automatic exchange of financial account information in tax matters.